fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 to have pytest start a debugging session at the point of failure.
 Let’s look at pdb in action in the context of the Tasks project.

-In Parametrizing Fixtures, on page 66, we left the Tasks project with a few
+In Parametrizing Fixtures, we left the Tasks project with a few
 failures:

 ```
 $ cd /path/to/code/ch3/c/tasks_proj
-$ pytest --tb=no-q
+$ pytest --tb=no -q

 .........................................FF.FFFFFFF[ 53%]